Dangers of Shooting Meth

 Methamphetamine (Meth) is a highly addictive stimulant drug associated with serious health and psychiatric conditions.
 Shooting up meth refers to a person’s decision to inject the substance with a needle directly into the body.
 This is known as intravenous (IV) drug use.
 IV meth administrations have become a popular way to take the drug due to the immediate euphoric effect.
 This also increases a person’s chances of developing a meth addiction.

-Vein damage is one of the many dangers associated with shooting meth.
+Vein damage is one of the many dangers associated with shooting meth and other drugs like Percocet.
 Veins become damaged from IV meth use when a person repeatedly injects the substance into the same vein which causes scarring.
 Using blunt needles can also damage a person’s vein.
 When getting meth from drug dealers a lot of the time meth is mixed with other substances.
 Depending on what meth is mixed with, severe chemical irritation can occur resulting in damage to a person’s veins.
 If a forearm vein gets stiff or too painful from damage, individuals who inject drugs will use other veins on various parts of the body.

 Neck Injection Dangers

 People who have a long history of IV meth use often inject into the neck due to having collapsed or damaged veins.
 According to a study published in the Drug and Alcohol Review, injecting meth into the neck is one of the most dangerous injecting behaviors because it increases the risk of damaging a major vein or artery not directly visible at the injection site.
 Also, veins in the neck tend to be a lot larger than those in the arms and other parts of the body which could lead to an increased risk for circulatory problems or other life-threatening infections.
 This could lead to complications such as airway obstruction, vocal cord paralysis, and transporting infections to other parts of the body.